 SLO County Monthly Labor Market Information

-The San Luis Obispo County Monthly Employment Report (November 2025) shows decreases in the civilian labor force, civilian employment, and civilian unemployment.
+The San Luis Obispo County Monthly Employment Report (March 2026) shows a decrease in the civilian labor force, an increase in civilian employment, and a decrease in civilian unemployment.

 Unemployment

-The California Employment Development Department (EDD) reported the unemployment rate was 4.5% in November 2025, which is a decrease from the last data received for September 2025.
-SLO County ranks as the 9th lowest Unemployment Rate in the state.
-The unadjusted Unemployment Rate in California was 5.4% and 4.3% in the nation during the same period.
+The California Employment Development Department (EDD) reported that the unemployment rate was 4.1% in March 2026, down from the revised February 2026 rate.
+SLO County ranks 8th-lowest in unemployment rate in the state.
+The unadjusted Unemployment Rate in California was 5.2% and 4.3% in the nation during the same period.

 Month-over Job Changes

-The Government industry experienced the most job growth in the month of November, adding 600 jobs.
-The Trade, Transportation, and Utilities gained 400 jobs, and the Private Education and Health Services industry gained 100 jobs in the same period.
+The Government industry experienced the most job growth in this reporting period, adding 200 jobs.
+The Mining, Logging, and Construction, Trade, Transportation, and Utilities, and Leisure and Hospitality industries each gained 100 jobs in March.

-The Information, Financial Activities, Leisure and Hospitality, and Other Services saw no changes in job loss or growth during the month of November.
+The Manufacturing, Information, Financial Activities, Professional and Business Services, Education and Health Services, and Other Services industries saw no changes in job loss or growth during the month of March.

-During the November reporting period, San Luis Obispo County lost a total of 100 jobs.
+In March, San Luis Obispo County gained a total of 600 jobs.

 Year-over Job Changes

-The Manufacturing and Financial Activities industries reported no changes since the same time last year.
+The Financial Activities industry reported no changes since the same time last year.

-The Government industry experienced the most year-over loss, losing 1,800 jobs since this same reporting period in 2024.
-The Mining, Logging, and Construction industry experienced a year-over loss of 500 jobs.
-Trade, Transportation, and Utilities, and the Professional and Business Services industries lost 200 jobs each over the past year, and Information had a year-over loss of 100 jobs.
+The Government industry experienced the most year-over-year loss, losing 2,800 jobs since this same reporting period in 2024.
+The Mining, Logging, and Construction industry experienced a decrease of 400 jobs over the past year.
+The Manufacturing and Trade, Transportation, and Utilities industries each lost 200 jobs over the past year.
+The Information, Professional and Business Services, and Other Services industries experienced a year-over-year loss of 100 jobs each.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.